garrettmichaelgeorge/live_beats_nixified/README.md

 - Build a Mix release of the project with `nix build`
 - Build a Docker image with the Mix release inside with `nix build .#image`

 Essentially, in this project, Nix is configured to manage things up until the point where a deployable artifact is created.
-At that point, the image can be deployed using a deployment tool of choice, like Terraform.
+At that point, the image can be deployed using a deployment tool of choice, like Terraform with AWS ECS.
+For now, deployment is not implemented in this project.

 For more on this approach, see [this article](https://determinate.systems/posts/nix-to-kubernetes).